RGBrewer/neutralino-angular/README.md

 Getting Started
 ===============
-you'll need neutralino and angular installed ..
+you'll need neutralino installed (https://neutralino.js.org/)

-`cd neutralino` (if youre not already there)
+and then angular installed ..

-`npm i && cd angular-app && npm i && cd ..`
+`cd neutralino && npm i && cd angular-app && npm i && cd ..`

 You can run this angular app in a browser via the usual methods `cd angular-app && npm run start`, though you obviously won't have access to the neutralino api.